How Toxic Can You Get? Search-based Toxicity Testing for Large Language Models: Evaluation

-According to \Cref{tab:rq1stats_extra}, the difference between \approachName (all versions) and all baseline methods (including RS, advbench, maliciousInstruct, and Jailbreak prompts) is statistically significant for all \ac{pg}-\ac{sut} pairs.
-In all cases, $\hat{A}_{AB}$ is greater than $0.71$ when $A$ is \approachName, meaning that the effect size is large.
+\blue{The difference between \approachName (all versions) and all baseline methods (including RS, advbench, maliciousInstruct, Jailbreak prompts, and AutoDAN) is statistically significant for all \ac{pg}-\ac{sut} pairs (p-value always $<10^{-4}$).
+In all cases, the effect size is large ($\hat{A}_{AB}$ always $>0.9$ when $A$ is \approachName).
 In some cases, we can see that Jailbreak prompts can achieve higher peaks (see Fig.~\ref{fig:rq1_vicuna_vicuna} and Fig.~\ref{fig:rq1_vicuna_vicunaU}).
-However, the effectiveness of Jailbreak is significantly lower on average.
+However, the effectiveness of Jailbreak is significantly lower on average.}

+\Cref{tab:rq1stats_intra} shows the results of the statistical tests for the effectiveness of different versions of \approachName compared to each other.
+The first two columns of the two tables indicate the \ac{sut}-\ac{pg} pair.
+Numbers indicate p-value and effect size $\hat{A}_{AB}$, when comparing the two approaches $A$ and $B$ in terms of achieved toxicity score.
+Effect sizes indicating a large magnitude of difference are highlighted in bold.

 Considering different versions of \approachName, the effectiveness of \texttt{vanilla} is comparable to \texttt{IE} and \texttt{IE+GL} as shown in \Cref{tab:rq1stats_intra} (no statistical difference).
 However, \texttt{IE} and \texttt{IE+GL} can achieve higher toxicity score peaks compared to \texttt{vanilla}.
-The \texttt{vanilla} version yields the highest peak in $25\%$ of the cases, while \texttt{IE} and \texttt{IE+GL} yield the highest peak in $62\%$ and $50\%$ of the cases, respectively.
+The \texttt{vanilla} version yields the highest peak in $9\%$ of the cases, while \texttt{IE} and \texttt{IE+GL} yield the highest peak in $36\%$ and $54\%$ of the cases, respectively.
 Further, gaslighting can increase the toxicity score compared to no-gaslighting.
-According to \Cref{fig:rq1}, \texttt{IE+GL} enhances the highest toxicity score achieved by \texttt{IE} in $62\%$ of the cases.
+According to \Cref{fig:rq1}, \texttt{IE+GL} enhances the highest toxicity score achieved by \texttt{IE} in $63\%$ of the cases.
 The \texttt{IE+SE+GL} version generally performs significantly worse than the other versions.
-There is a medium to large effect size $\hat{A}_{AB}$ when $B$ is \texttt{IE+SE+GL} and $A$ is another version of \approachName.
+As reported in \Cref{tab:rq1stats_intra}, there is a medium to large effect size $\hat{A}_{AB}$ when $B$ is \texttt{IE+SE+GL} and $A$ is another version of \approachName.
 This may be due to the increased complexity of the input context in this specific version.
 An excessive amount of context can overwhelm the model's attention mechanism, preventing it from focusing on the most relevant parts of the input.
 As a result, the model may fail to process the context correctly.